samjaninf/OFN-User-Guide---Master/open-food-network-userguide.md

 ## How to use this guide

 **User Help Sheets**
-This guide is structured into 'Model Specific Guides' which will point you in the right direction, depending on who you are (producer, co-op, farmer's market etc.) and how you want to use the OFN (visibility, selling or trading).
+This guide is structured into 'Model Specific Guides' which will point you in the right direction, depending on _who you are_: a producer, co-op, farmer's market, etc.  and _how you want to use_ the OFN: for visibility, selling or trading.

-**Structure**
+**Structure of this guide**
-The order of the steps are:
+The chapters are structured as steps:
-- Choose which 'Model Specific Guide' you need
+- Before you start: Choose which 'Model Specific Guide' you need
-- Create a profile
+- Getting started: Create a profile
-- Set up an online shop
+- Continue: Set up an online shop
 - When selling: view orders and reports
 - Customize to your needs: Advanced Features